 Benefits of eco houses: why do we need more eco-friendly homes?

-But there are lots of secondary advantages to eco-houses, too – such as:
+But there are lots of other advantages to eco-houses too, such as:

 - Better air quality

 - Innovative design

 - Less maintenance work (for things like boilers)

 Photo credit: Jeremy Phillips / https://www.telegraph.co.uk/property/uk/built-home-tiny-disused-newsagent-just-68500/

 Another couple built their dream zero carbon home on Shetland in 2006, with its very own wind turbines, at a total cost of £325,000.
 (It’s estimated that it would cost around £200,000 to build the same house on the mainland.)